-In the first, in a claim arising from the concession for Buenos Aires water services, a coalition of local and international NGOs47 succeeded on 19 May 2005 in convincing an ICSID tribunal for the first time that it had the power to accept amicus curiae briefs from civil society organisations, even in the face of objections from parties.
-The petition supporting this request focused explicitly on 'transparency and public participation'.
-48 While this is a significant opening, there are important limits too.
+In the first, in a claim arising from the concession for Buenos Aires water services, a coalition of local and international NGOs succeeded on 19 May 2005 in convincing an ICSID tribunal for the first time that it had the power to accept amicus curiae briefs from civil society organisations, even in the face of objections from parties.
+The petition supporting this request focused explicitly on 'transparency and public participation'.48 While this is a significant opening, there are important limits too.
 The tribunal declined to decide the issue of whether it would allow access to documents of private parties, and stressed that it would only accept amicus submissions from persons who could establish to the tribunal's satisfaction that they had the expertise, experience and independence to be of assistance in the case.
 However, the tribunal also acknowledged the diffuse and extended public interest dimensions of water services as the catalyst for allowing amicus participation, even cautiously endorsing the notion that these are human rights issues.
-The push for expanding transparency and participation rights for nonparties in investor-state arbitration has continued to date, bolstered by a significant recognition of similar rights in a not dissimilar struggle over private sector participation in water service delivery in Tanzania.49 This would seem to presage a shift towards public participatory governance, but recent commentary notes that long-term reform efforts to promote efficiency in investor-state protection have equal if not stronger traction in the field, with the capacity to reverse the shift back towards managed liberalisation (Nottage and Miles 2009).
+The push for expanding transparency and participation rights for nonparties in investor-state arbitration has continued to date, bolstered by a significant recognition of similar rights in a not dissimilar struggle over

-47 Composed of two local legal NGOs: Centro de Estudios Legales y Sociales (CELS) and La Associación Civil por la Igualdad y la Justicia (ACIJ); two local consumer/public services NGOs: Consumidores Libres Cooperativa Ltda. de Provisión de Servicios de Acción Comunitaria and Unión de Usuarios y Consumidores; and an international environmental NGO: Centre for International Environmental Law (CIEL).
+&lt;sup>47 Composed of two local legal NGOs: Centro de Estudios Legales y Sociales (CELS) and La Associación Civil por la Igualdad y la Justicia (ACIJ); two local consumer/public services NGOs: Consumidores Libres Cooperativa Ltda. de Provisión de Servicios de Acción Comunitaria and Unión de Usuarios y Consumidores; and an international environmental NGO: Centre for International Environmental Law (CIEL).

-48 Presented on 28 January 2005 in relation to the ICSID arbitration of the Buenos Aires concession.
+&lt;sup>48 Presented on 28 January 2005 in relation to the ICSID arbitration of the Buenos Aires concession.
 Although the defendant here was Suez and not Vivendi and the specifics of the concession differed from the Tucumán concession, the key arguments presented in the petition were entirely general.